NethermindEth/Forta-Agents/reentrancy-counter/README.md

 ## Description

-This agent checks transactions for reentrancy.
-This is done by the agent watching the call stack in transaction traces.
+This bot checks transactions for reentrancy.
+This is done by the bot watching the call stack in transaction traces.
 It then reports the number of recurrent calls with varying severity based on various thresholds.

 ## Supported Chains